SaheliHub1999/Design-and-Development-of-Low-power-and-High-speed-Memory-devices/README.md

 <br>
 <h2>5.
-Results & Conclusion :</h2>
+Conclusion :</h2>
-The project examine the performance of a conventional 6T SRAM in read and write operations in terms of power-delay product.
+This project examine the performance of a
+6T SRAM in read and write operations .
 The results were performed in 180nm technology, which demonstrates that as the precharge voltage is decreased, power dissipation is improved.
-For the stability of the memory cell to be maintained, the supply voltage must be chosen properly.
-By utilizing various low-power the performance of 6T SRAM cells can be further improved.
+For the stability of the memory cell to be maintained, the supply voltage must be chosen properly for decresing power dissipation.By utilizing various low-power the performance of 6T SRAM cells can be further improved.